This site is a work in progress. Please take a look around and let us know what you think!

 A monthly support group for women and adult female identifying individuals.
 Helps build connections through conversation, education, harm reduction and HIV/STI Testing.

-Women’s Transitional Living
+Women’s Transitional Living Program

 YWCA Hamilton